 RightStart vs The Good and Beautiful Math (Level K)

-The main differences I’ve found is rather than focusing on counting, RightStart focuses on:
+The main differences I found are rather than focusing on counting, RightStart focuses on:

 - understanding what numbers mean, like eleven, twelve, and thirteen